niederhuth/DNA-methylation-signatures-of-duplicate-gene-evolution-in-angiosperms/README.md

 conda env create -f scripts/gene-duplication.yml
 ```

 **3)** You will now need to create a symbolic link within this environment for methylpy to work.
+This will require you to cd into the environment located in your anaconda (or miniconda) directory.

 ```
-cd /env/gene-duplication/lib
+cd miniconda3/env/gene-duplication/lib
 ln -s libgsl.so.23.0.0 libgsl.so.0
 ```